+Like any standard lock, if someone is determined, they can find ways to pick, or in this case hack, your lock.
 At the 2016 hacker convention known as DEF CON, presenters focused on the safety of smart locks.
 Representatives from Merculite Security tested 16 smart locks that relied on Bluetooth technology to operate.
 They found 75% of these locks had vulnerabilities that made them easy to hack.
 These vulnerabilities included the following:

 Plain text passwords

 Some companies have noted Bluetooth vulnerabilities and have added an extra layer of protection with the inclusion of Wi-Fi.
 For instance, Lockitron can use Wi-Fi to remotely unlock and lock a door or receive notices when the lock’s knock sensor has been triggered.

 Avoiding Smart Lock Removal Since smart locks often work with an existing deadbolt, this may mean they have the same level of security as traditional locks.
 However; some smart locks require the deadbolt to have certain specifications before installation.
 For instance, the smart lock may only work with thumb-turn deadbolts and not double-cylinder deadbolts.
 These limitations could make the home vulnerable since the homeowner will not be able to add additional hardware for extra protection.